Xunnamius/project-utils/packages/plugin-lint/README.md

   `.github/SUPPORT.md` are missing, or are pointing to the wrong package name and/or repo uri

-These additional checks are performed only if linting a [monorepo project root][12]:
+These additional checks are performed only if linting [the root package of a monorepo][12]:

+- ⛔ Errors when the `package.json` `workspaces` field contains a path that points to a directory without a `package.json` file
-- ⚠️ Warns when `package.json` contains `dependencies` or `version` keys
+- ⚠️ Warns when `package.json` contains `dependencies` or `version` fields
+  - Since the typical [root package of a monorepo][12] is only encountered in development, any dependencies should always be `devDependencies`
   - If a `next.config.js` file exists, this check is skipped
-- All [package roots][12] defined in the `package.json` `workspaces` key are recursively linted
+- All valid [package roots][12] defined in the `package.json` `workspaces` field are recursively linted

 These additional checks are performed only if linting a [monorepo package root][12]:

-- ⛔ Errors when this package shares the same `package.json` `name` key as another package in the monorepo
+- ⛔ Errors when this package's `package.json` file is not parsable
-- ⛔ Errors when this package shares the same [package-id][12] as another package in the monorepo
-- ⛔ † Errors when this package's source imports another package (from the same monorepo) but doesn't list said package in `package.json` `dependencies` key
+- ⛔ † Errors when this package's source imports another package from the same monorepo but doesn't list said package in `package.json` `dependencies` field
   - [Self-referential imports][13] are excluded from this check
 - ⚠️ Warns when `package.json` contains `devDependencies`
-  - These should be located in the project root's package.json file instead
+  - These should be located in the project root's `package.json` file instead

 > † This check is performed using [Espree][16] AST static analysis.
 Dynamic
 > imports are not checked.